solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][73] ## Caching
+    -   Learn more from the [Microsoft documentation][79] ## Caching

 Utilizing resources such as CPU, memory, disk (read/write access) and network can factor into how long an application request takes to process.
 Being able to remove actions that are deterministic (ex: the same function/API call does not change), within a certain set of time is an important pattern to implement in your various application layers.
-Ultimately, it is time that you are trying to save.
-Either for the application itself, or the users using the application.
+Ultimately, it is time that is trying to be saved, either for the application itself, or the users using the application.

 Caching is the process of preventing things that don't need to happen